ARMmbed/mbed-os-5-docs/docs/tools/mbed_cli_2/install.md

 ## Install

-Some header files and static libraries are required by Pip and is installed by python development package.
+Pip requires some header files and static libraries.
+Install the Python development package to get them:

 For example on Ubuntu: